jackson951/NWU-TECH-TRENDS-POWERBI-REPORT/README.md

   - **Three key metrics** identified to provide valuable insights into project offerings.
   - Visualizations showing how much savings each project has accumulated over time, and which clients are associated with each project.

-### 2.4.
-Live Connection and Scheduled Refresh

-- **Live Connection**:
-  - **Definition**: A connection that queries data directly from the data source without storing a copy in Power BI’s memory.
-  - **Applicable Data Sources**:
-    - Azure Analysis Services
-    - SQL Server Analysis Services Tabular
-    - SQL Server Analysis Services Multi-Dimensional
-    - Power BI Service Dataset

-- **Excel File Connection**:
-  - **Limitation**: Excel files cannot use a live connection.
-  - **Solution**: We use a **scheduled refresh** to update data at regular intervals, ensuring the report reflects the latest information.

-Live connections are ideal for scenarios where real-time data access is required and supported by the data source.

 ## 3. Filters
 To enhance the flexibility of data analysis, the following filters are available across pages:
 - **Project Filter**: Allows users to filter the report based on specific projects.